UniversalDependencies/docs/_nmf/feat/Mood.md

 ### <a name="Imp">`Imp`</a>: imperative

 The speaker uses imperative to order or ask the addressee to do the action of the verb.
-In Suansu, this is expressed by the base form of the verb or by the marker **-a**, depending on the phonological shape of the verb.
+In Naga-Suansu, this is expressed by the base form of the verb or by the marker **-a**, depending on the phonological shape of the verb.

 #### Examples

 * _<b>Ve</b>!_ "Go!"

-* _<b>Re</b>*_ "Come!"

 * _Sam, windowdi <b>shamma</b>!_ "Sam, **open** the window!"

 ### <a name="Hort">`Hort`</a>: hortative